hbrouwer/mesh/README.md

 # Examples

-Various psycholinguistic connectionist models are available as [example networks](https://github.com/hbrouwer/mesh-examples).
+Simple boolean functions, as well as various psycholinguistic connectionist models are available as [example networks](https://github.com/hbrouwer/mesh-examples).

 # A note on multithreading